A method for correcting the substructure of multiprong jets using the Lund jet plane: Uncertainties

 \subsection{Example uncertainty breakdown}

 Table~\ref{tab:SF_uncs} shows the various uncertainties for jets from various processes.
 The uncertainties due to unclustered quarks and LJP distortion are generally dominant.
+Despite the statistical uncertainties on the data-simulation LJP ratio being dominant, they have a reduced impact on the final correction as compared to systematic uncertainties because they are uncorrelated between different bins.
+The correction to each subjet depends on ${\sim}O(10)$ independent bins.
+The impact of statistical uncertainties on the correction of an $N$-pronged jet are thus reduced by a factor of $\sim \sqrt{10 N}$, whereas the impact of systematic uncertainties is not.
 The \pt extrapolation uncertainty is generally larger for the BSM signal processes because the heavy resonance decays produce jets with large \pt.
 For the 2-prong $\PY \to \PQq\PQq$ and 6-prong $\PH \to \ttbar$ samples, the parent resonances have the same mass, but the former has a significantly larger \pt extrapolation uncertainty because the jet \pt is split among fewer subjets.
 The \PQb quark uncertainty is relatively small for all processes.